-Students are required to follow course units totalling to a minimum of 120 credits in fulfilling the credit requirements specified for the degree programme as detailed below.
+The required course units students should follow totaling a minimum of 120 credits in fulfilling the credit requirements specified for the degree programme is detailed below.

-Credit Requirement at Level 1: Core course units of 60 credits in Level 1 (year 1 and year 2)
+Credit Requirement at Level 1: Core course units of 60 credits in Level 1 (year 1 and year 2).